Lewis Leathers: Other models and products

-Other jacket designs included the Dominator, famously worn by Sid Vicious; the Lightning, worn by Steve Jones and Iggy Pop, the Cyclone, worn by Chrissie Hynde of The Pretenders, the Corsair, and a cheap plastic replica called the 'Bomber'.
+Other jacket designs included the Dominator, famously worn by Sid Vicious; the Lightning, worn by Steve Jones and Iggy Pop; the Cyclone, worn by Chrissie Hynde of The Pretenders; the Corsair; and a cheap plastic replica called the 'Bomber'.
 Other products included helmets, wax cotton waterproof clothing, boots, T-shirts, gloves, goggles and other motorcycle related items such as scarves and face-masks.

 Lewis Leathers in popular culture

 The influence of the D. Lewis brands Aviakit and Lewis Leathers spread beyond the UK to Europe and Japan and to wherever there were British motorcycle scenes.
-It advertised widely in the USA, selling via mail order, becoming popular amongst leading motorcycle journalists, and achieved a legendary status for its connection to the 'folk devil' Ton Up Boys and the 59 Club. which it attended fortnightly during its heyday and sponsored.
+It advertised widely in the US, selling via mail order, becoming popular amongst leading motorcycle journalists, and achieved a legendary status for its connection to the 'folk devil' Ton Up Boys and the 59 Club. which it attended fortnightly during its heyday and sponsored.

 It became known for pioneering its large colour brochure, for producing coloured as well as black leathers, initially used for road racing from 1966 by Derek Minter in 1966 and Colin Seeley in 1967, and for producing both aviation and motorcycle clothing for women since the 1930s.